anmol420/Discord-RPC/README.md

 <h3>Support</h3>

-You can show your support by giving a ⭐ or using the RPC!
+You can show your support by giving a ⭐ on using the RPC!

 <h3>License</h3>